-Longtime executive Brian Burke resigned as president and general manager of the Hartford Whalers, on Sept.
-1, 1993, to become the executive vice president and director of hockey operations for the NHL.
+Longtime executive Brian Burke resigned as president and general manager of the Hartford Whalers on Sept.
+1, 1993, to become the NHL’s executive vice president and director of hockey operations.
 He served as the league’s chief disciplinarian in this role until he stepped down in 1998 to become the general manager of the Vancouver Canucks.

 Head coach Paul Holmgren added general manager to his job description after Burke left.
 He resigned as head coach on Nov.
 16, 1993, to focus on his front office duties.
-He was fired, on March 30, 1994, after a drunk driving arrest and replaced with Pierre McGuire.
+On March 30, 1994, he was fired after a drunk driving arrest and replaced with Pierre McGuire.

-On this same day in 1993, the Buffalo Sabres acquired two-time Stanley Cup winner, Craig Simpson, from the Edmonton Oilers for winger Jozel Cierny and a fourth-round draft pick.
-Simpson had scored at least 24 goals in each of the previous seven seasons including 56 in 1987-88.
-However, injuries limited Simpson to just 46 games and 12 goals over the next two seasons with the Sabres.
-Cierny only played in one NHL game for the Oilers and the draft pick was used on Jussi Tarvainen, who never played in the league.
+On this same day in 1993, the Buffalo Sabres acquired two-time Stanley Cup winner Craig Simpson from the Edmonton Oilers for winger Jozel Cierny and a fourth-round draft pick.
+Simpson had scored at least 24 goals in each of the previous seven seasons, including 56 in 1987-88.
+However, injuries limited him to 46 games and 12 goals over the next two seasons with the Sabres.
+Cierny only played in one NHL game for the Oilers, and the draft pick was used on Jussi Tarvainen, who never played in the league.

 The Mighty Ducks of Anaheim signed Paul Kariya to a three-year deal on Sept.
 1, 1994.
 They drafted the future Hall of Famer with the fourth overall pick of the 1993 NHL Entry Draft.
 He played 47 games the following seasons, scoring 18 goals and 39 points.
 He scored 300 goals and 669 points in 606 career games with the Ducks before signing with the Colorado Avalanche in 2003.